William-Schutte/around-express/README.md

 ### Overview
 This project represents work from the 12th, 13th, and 14th projects for the web-dev course.
-These projects required setting up a backend framework using Node.js and Express.js.
+These projects required setting up a backend framework using Node.js and Express.js as well as a database with MongoDB.
 The server has a custom API connecting the previous front-end React project (public folder; transcompiled w/ Create-React-App, Web-Pack, Babel) to this back-end project.

     Project 13: RESTful API desing, MongoDB setup, Basic authorization Project 12: Initial setup of Express.js, file structure, and routing